I had no idea how you get pregnant

 The exact numbers are unclear as girls under 15 are often invisible in national and global statistics.
 Their lives remain largely undocumented and therefore overlooked in development policies and programmes.

 The #childmothers initiative features compelling stories and portraits of very young mothers from different parts of the world.
 They are being showcased as part of a travelling exhibition and on www.childmothers.org.

-Join the movement The aim of the initiative is to place the issue of very early motherhood on the global agenda and ensure very young mothers are represented in statistics and supported in strategies and programmes.
+The aim of the initiative is to place the issue of very early motherhood on the global agenda and ensure very young mothers are represented in statistics and supported in strategies and programmes.